thearn/webcam-pulse-detector/README.md

 computer's webcam.
 Tested on OSX 10.7 (Lion), Ubuntu 13.04 (Ringtail), and Windows 7.

-Inspired by reviewing recent work on Eulerian Video Magnification (http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement something visually comparable (though not necessarily identical) to their pulse detection examples in python-opencv.
+Inspired by reviewing recent work on Eulerian Video Magnification (http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement something visually comparable (though not necessarily identical in formulation) to their pulse detection examples in python-opencv.
 Comparable to a few previous efforts (such as https://github.com/mossblaser/HeartMonitor).

 Data processing is implemented within an openMDAO (http://openmdao.org/) assembly object to facilitate rapid